RasaHQ/helm-charts/charts/rasa-bot/README.md

 ### Exposing the rasa-bot deployment to the public

 By default the rasa-bot service is available only within the Kubernetes cluster.
-In order to make it accessible outside the cluster, update your `rasa-values.yaml` file with the following configuration:
+In order to make it accessible outside the cluster via a load balancer, update your `rasa-values.yaml` file with the following configuration:

 ```yaml
 service: